eng470-s23/copyeng470demosite/data-management.md

 - My file naming convention will be kept simple and straightforward and organized by area of research and specific works.
 For example, my explanation and insight towards the L.A.C.E.
 Framework will be kept in one file along with other files that link readers to the UO website.
 Consisting of .jpegs and .txts formats, all research conducted for that area of study will include laceframework.jpeg or .pdf..
 Version control practices will be organized by specific areas of research within the Tool Kit using GitHub.
 - For example, this source: Oregon Daily Emerald Newspaper, 1966, S.W.I.N.E (Students Wildly Indignant about Nearly Everything) records, UA 107, Special Collections & University Archives, University of Oregon Libraries, Eugene, Oregon.
 The file name would be: ua_dailyemerald_essenceofinactivsm.jpeg

+- Copies of each file will be saved and stored in 3 different locations: my computer hard drive, my Google Drive account , and an external hard drive.
+My  Google Drive will be used for cloud storage and the external hard drive will be kept seperate from my Google Drive, except for the back-up and transferring of files.

 # sharing, publication, and archiving